Spiritual guidance powered by AI and grounded in Scripture

 am i just hiding from my problems or trying to face them head-on?

-To answer this question, let's break it down into two possible scenarios: hiding from problems or facing them head-on.
-Hiding from problems can manifest in various ways, such as avoidance, denial, or escapism.
-On the other hand, facing problems head-on involves confronting them directly and seeking solutions.
+Are you hiding from your problems or facing them head-on?
+This is a crucial question to ask ourselves when struggling with depression.
+Hiding from problems can manifest in different ways, such as avoiding relationships or pretending to be fine when we're not.
+On the other hand, facing problems head-on involves confronting the obstacles and seeking help.

 Ask a new question and get AI Christian answers instantly.